-With cybercrime showing no signs of slowing down, it’s time for organizations to strengthen their multi-level of defense.
+Identity theft is a highly rewarding yet low-risk type of crime to all businesses.
+This is where multifactor authentication solution companies step in to reduce and put an end to this fast-growing type of crime which is more profitable than drug crimes.
+With cybercrime showing no signs of slowing down, it’s time for companies to strengthen their multi-level of defense.
 In this digital era, enterprises are inundated with security aspects while they are working on cloud migrations, an influx of the customer’s own devices, and other trends.
 This confluence of new technologies is set to help businesses move away from password-based authentication towards a more-secure, less-invasive approach that relies heavily on behavioral monitoring and a range of inputs from smartphones and other devices.

-Further, unified platforms are penetrating the global multi-factor authentication market to reduce the cost involved in maintaining separate platforms and modules for scanning fingerprints from smartphones (biometrics), voice analysis or deriving metrics from monitoring of mouse movements, and other distinctive user characteristics.
-In addition, security-driven Artificial Intelligence (AI) platforms are also making a huge impact on cybersecurity space and it’s also a revolutionary idea in the world of internet security today.
-The edge that AI has is that it is constantly learning and working alongside with human engineers to predict a cyber-attack before it actually happens, thereby preventing it at the earliest.
+Further, unified platforms are penetrating the global multi-factor authentication market to reduce the cost involved for companies to maintain separate platforms and modules for scanning fingerprints from smartphones (biometrics), voice analysis or deriving metrics from monitoring of mouse movements, and other distinctive user characteristics.
+In addition, security-driven Artificial Intelligence (AI) platforms are also making a huge impact on cybersecurity space, and it’s also a revolutionary idea in the world of internet security today.
+The edge that AI has is that it is constantly learning and working alongside human engineers to predict a cyber-attack before it actually happens, thereby preventing it at the earliest.